ipspace/blog/content/posts/2022/06/data-center-switching-asic-tradeoffs.md

 What if the ASIC could be more expensive?
 Let's look at Jericho2:

-* Performance comparable to Tomahawk 3 (9.6 Tbps throughput, but still 2 Bpps)
+* Performance somewhere between Trident 3 and Tomahawk 3 (9.6 Tbps throughput, but still 2 Bpps)
 * Cell-based fabric
 * Complex packet processing
 * Large forwarding tables (1M IPv4/IPv6 table without a sweat)
 * 8 GB buffers implemented with [HBM2 cube](https://en.wikipedia.org/wiki/High_Bandwidth_Memory)

 It also has a "slightly" higher price tag.
 [Arista 7280R3 with 24 400GE ports](https://itprice.com/arista-price-list/7280r3.html) using two Jericho2 ASICs[^2J] costs between $129.000 and $209.000 depending on the forwarding table sizes and amount of buffer memory[^HSR].
-The models with 32 100 GE ports and four 400 GE ports (an equivalent of 12 400 GE ports) cost around $75.000, or approximately 50% more than a Tomahawk-based switch with 32 400 GE ports.
+The single-ASIC models with 32 100 GE ports and four 400 GE ports (an equivalent of 12 400 GE ports) cost around $75.000, or approximately 50% more than a Tomahawk-based switch with 32 400 GE ports.

 [^2J]: According to the [data sheet](https://www.broadcom.com/products/ethernet-connectivity/switching/stratadnx/bcm88690) Jericho2 ASIC has 12 400GE lanes, to get 24 ports you have to connect two of them back-to-back.